 You play a newspaper reporter exploring an island in order to write about the edible bugs.
 While there you discover that Megafig has gone missing.
 To solve the mystery you explore Snaktooth Island trying to capture different species of Bugsnax using a wide range of contraptions.
 Some use bait to lure Bugsnax creatures, others are traps that spring shut while others are a laser light for them to chase.

-There are over 100 Bugsnak species to capture and eat, which can result in literally 1000's of transformation combinations.
-But you have to find the right contraptions and bait to outsmart each creature.
-This takes you on through the different locations that offer habitat to ever stranger animals.
+There are over 100 Bugsnak species to capture and eat, which can result in 1000's of transformation combinations.
+You have to find the right contraptions and bait to outsmart each creature.
+This takes you through the different locations that offer habitat to ever stranger animals.

 "We are what we eat," says the narrator, and it seems with the apparent disappearance of the island ranger, that this might actually be true in this world.
 It's up to you to track down and reunite the inhabitants of Snaxburg.

 This game is free on PlayStation 5 (but not PlayStation 4) with PlayStation Plus Collection.

 Although appearing with a violence rating initially, Bugsnax is Rated PEGI 7 for fear.
 There is a dark twist towards the end of the game that has mild horror feel to it.